 In addition, every effort will be made for participants to be involved in work placements over the training period.

-Learners and trainers will engage through the LMS on a regular basis to ensure a consistent approach is applied by learners and effective feedback is provided by the trainer.Work Placement
+Learners and Trainers will engage through the LMS on a regular basis to ensure a consistent approach is applied by Learners and effective feedback is provided by the Trainer.

 1. Holds the Unit of Competency you are being trained in;

-We are required to meet the requirements of the Volume of Learning for all learners, as described in the Australian Qualifications Framework (AQF) for each unit of competency on scope.
+It is mandatory for us to meet the requirements of the Volume of Learning for all Learners, as described in the Australian Qualifications Framework (AQF) for each unit of competency on scope.

 This Qualification is to be delivered via 18 months of structured and non-structured training with the minimum hours for all learning to be completed is 965 hours of structured training and 235 hours of non-structured training.